-Enough history; time for the point.
-On July 14th, The Times of India published an article titled, Chandrayaan-2: India’s 1st space mission being led by women scientists.
+On July 14th, 2020, The Times of India published an article titled, Chandrayaan-2: India’s 1st space mission being led by women scientists.
 Vanitha Muthayya and Ritu Karidhal are leading the country’s second mission to space.
 While Vanitha focuses on the data aspects of the mission, Ritu focuses on the operations of the mission itself, such as the lunar orbital insertion of the craft.
 According to the article, these women alongside countless others, have played a pivotal role in various space missions, hardly ever receiving the limelight or credit they so deserved.
 Sounds all too familiar.